DHRI-Curriculum/intro-python-workshop/lessons.md

     print("My favorite book is " + book)
 ```

 What's happening here?
-This kind of loop is called a "for" loop, and tells Python: "for each item in the list, do something."
+This kind of loop is called a "for loop", and tells Python: "for each item in the list, do something."
 Let's break it down:

 ```python
 for <variable name> in <list name>: